rdpoor/pygmu/README.md

 * Flesh out unit tests.
 * Add auto-stop feature to Transport to halt on first buffer of all zeros.
 * add explanation of reshape(-1,1) to All about frames section
+* Add autoscale=n parameter to WavReaderPE to normalize amplitude, and/or create a batch file to normalize all files in samples/

 ### For future consideration